 If you remember Disney Springs as Downtown Disney, then you’re in for a treat as Disney Springs now has more destinations than you could hope to cover in a single week.
 From restaurants to shopping to snacks galore, Disney Springs has really become a force to be reckoned with on Walt Disney World property.
 Aside from shopping and food, they also offer lots of fun activities including virtual reality, hot air balloon rides above WHATEVER lake, and live music.
 Perfect if you’re looking for a little less “Disney” at Disney!

-Disney Springs has really become an all-day affair and we actually think it’s a must-see when visiting Walt Disney World.
+With 10 Things to Do at Disney Springs, taking a day in this shopping center has really become an all-day affair.
+And we actually think it’s a must-see when visiting Walt Disney World.
 Save yourself a Park ticket and check out all they have to offer.

 See the Animals on the Savanna at Walt Disney Without a Park Ticket